gman999/doc/openbsd/soekris-4801-openbsd.md

 * __bold__ indicates user input

-* indented and shadowed indicates standard output displayed
+* indented and shadowed text indicates standard output displayed

-* a number after a command, such as sshd(8) indicates an OpenBSD manual page
+* a number after a command, such as sshd(8), indicates an OpenBSD manual page

 * and { } represents custom user input, such as a user name